Universe

 creates a folder mythesis with the template files in place.
 Simply make the mythesis folder you current working directory and run

-typst compile main.typ
+typst compile template/main.typ --pdf-standard ua-1

 in the shell of your choice to compile the document from scratch.
 Alternatively, type

 to have a typst process watch the file for changes and compile it when a file is changed.
-Possible error messages can then be viewed by checking the contents of the mentioned file typst.log.

 If all else fails…